-Wilhekm Scream: Just over 1 hour in when the car carrying Richard Burton, Clint Eastwood and the German captors crashes into the snow following an attempt to kill the captors.
-Wilhelm Scream heard as German flies through the car window.
+Wilhelm Scream: When the car carrying Richard Burton, Clint Eastwood and the German captors crashes into the snow following an attempt to kill the captors.
+Wilhelm Scream heard as the German flies through the car window.

 The trivia items below may give away important plot points.

 Derren Nesbitt was nearly blinded when the squibs in his chest blew upwards instead of outwards when filming his death scene - his character was filmed being shot in the head and the chest but in the finished film he is only shot in the head.

 It is a common myth that no German character with a speaking role survives until the end of the film.
 However this is untrue, at very least the officer who tries to phone the airfield to warn them lives.